 Is it difficult to look after a small multi fruit orchard?

 This question is asked very often.
 The answer is NO, it is not difficult, not really.
 But like all living plants and creatures, it is a great help to be willing to try to understand what it is that make trees tick.
 Why do trees behave in certain ways and what can do to make life comfortable for trees, or at least tolerable to cope successfully when things go astray or are threatening to go belly up?
 This means it is important to revisit your trees at regular intervals and look at the way the tree is presenting itself to you.
+A quick look once a week.
 If, for example, the newly-formed leaves at the end of the growing shoots are rolled up or curled up, the tree is very likely to be trying to defend itself against an intruder such as a colony of aphids.
 Or, another example, when leaf drop is occurring, it may be that the tree is crying out for water.
 Or, when the bark of the tree has changed colour from a healthy brown to deep red, this is very likely a sign that the tree is suffocating due to lack of oxygen near its growing roots, due to impeded drainage.
 Take a look at our Diagnostic Leaf Atlas.

 These are only a few examples, but as time goes by, you will begin to see the signs of stress or the first symptoms of some sort of disease, at an early stage.
 Most of the time you can do something to help the tree to get over its trouble.
 Usually you will have time to act.
 Trees are long-living plants and therefore have learned to cope with afflictions.
 However as you also like to harvest some tasty fruits, it is wise to minimize negative influences, if the problem the tree is coping with needs a helping hand.
-Biologically there are often lots of predators around, which will minimize the need to interfere.
+Biologically there are often lots of beneficial predators for fruit trees, which will minimize the need to interfere.
 If, however, the number of certain harmful insects are too great, then without the use of artificial chemicals, most of the time, the situation can be brought under control, without any ill effect.

 Summarizing, having your own multi fruit orchard is a wonderful source of good food and of great interest, in addition to supplying you with truly delicious home grown fruits.
 Like kids, fruit trees appreciate attention at regular intervals, and as such repay you many times over.